 Step 1 – Canadians are required to appear in person at the Embassy of Canada in Seoul or the Consulate of Canada in Busan and complete one copy of the Affidavit of Eligibility of Marriage.
 You should also provide a piece of identification (i.e. passport and/or birth certificate).

 Step 2 – You will be required to bring the notarized copy of the Affidavit of Eligibility of Marriage to your local district office (Gu Cheong) to report and register your marriage.
-The Korean district office will issue the following:
+At the local district office, you will need to provide information on yours and your wife’s witnesses such as their names, date of birth, ID numbers and addresses, and their personal seals or signatures.

 ** Please note: For a marriage between two foreigners, the verification certificate will be issued on the same day.